 Before this, the Ombudsperson was the only institution that had duties in the protection of the principles of non-discrimination and equality as part of its broader mandate for the protection of human rights in the public sector.
 Some of the earlier versions of the ADL prepared in the drafting process (in 2009) foresaw the Ombudsperson as the designated body as per the directives.
 At this time, the Ombudsperson formed a special unit focused on non-discrimination and equitable and just representation.
-In the later drafts, and in the text that was adopted in 2010, it was decided that the designated body would be a new, special equality body - which is today's CPAD.
-However, while the CPAD is the designated body as per the directives, since both the CPAD and the Ombudsperson have a mandate to promote equal treatment, they are both discussed in this and in the following subsections of Section 7 of this report.
+In the later drafts, and in the text that was adopted in 2010, it was decided that the designated body would be a new, special equality body, which was the CPAD.
+However, while the CPAD was the designated body as per the directives, the Ombudsperson has a mandate to promote equal treatment, so it is also discussed in this section of the report.

-With the new Anti-Discrimination Law a new body is to be established.
+With the new Anti-Discrimination Law, a new body is to be established.
 It is the Commission on Prevention and Protection against Discrimination (CPPD).
 This body also has competences for the promotion of equal treatment irrespective of racial or ethnic origin, according to Article 13 of the Racial Equality Directive.
 Like its predecessor, its competences are much wider than required by the directive, including a wide personal and material scope.
 However, the process of appointment of the new members of the body, as well as other processes needed for its establishment, have all been extended.
-With the mandate of the CPAD ending in August 2019 and the new body (CPPD) not being established yet, North Macedonia has been without a functioning equality body for six months and this situation still applied at the cut-off date for this report.
+The mandate of the CPAD ended in August 2019.
+However, the new body (CPPD) was not even established in 2020.
+By the cut-off date for this report, the country had effectively been without an equality body for almost a year and a half.